nima-siboni/communicative-MARL-v1/README.md

 # communicative-MARL-v1
-A multi-agent RL where the agents learn *what* to communicate with each other.
+A multi-agent RL implementation is presented where the agents learn *what* to communicate with each other to achieve their goals optimally.
+This method is tests on a system of trains; the trains shouldachieve the following goals collectively through inter-communications:

-The assumptions:
-fully observable environment
-it is a markov process
-The environment is deterministic

-The aim:
-to train agents which through communication with the others, collectively:

 * avoid **conflicts** and simultaneously
 * minimize the total **priority weighted delay**

 Here, we aim at solving this problem starting from any state of the system (regardless of all the previously happened delays).

-We consider a multi-agent RL method which can be categorized as version of a centeralized learning / decenteralized execution, where during the execution some minimal albeit essential information is passed between the agents which enables them to coordinate better.
+The multi-agent RL method used here can be categorized as version of a centeralized learning / decenteralized execution, where during the execution some minimal albeit essential information is passed between the agents.
+This information enables the agents to coordinate better.
 The details of the chosen algorithm, it advantages and short-comings are presented in details at the end of this document.
 Let's first start with the obtained results.

 ## The environment